hanabi/hanabi.github.io/Reference.md

 ### Stacked Bluffs

 * Normally, performing a *Bluff* on a player who is already *Finessed* is illegal.
 This is because players typically play into *Finesses* in order.
-So, they will ignore the second clue, play into the first *Finesse*, and then the lie will not have resolved immediately, violating *Good Lie Principle*.
-The reason for this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.
+So, they will ignore the second clue and play into the first *Finesse*, causing any hypothetical *Bluffs* to not resolve immediately.
+The logic behind this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.
 * Rarely, a player can know the identity of every card in their hand minus their *Finesse Position* card.
 In this situation, if they are *Finessed* or *Bluffed* again, they can know that a *Layered Finesse* is impossible.
 * Thus, it is possible to perform a *Stacked Bluff* on a player in this situation.
-It is important to note that such a players is "locked in" to the *Bluff* and **must** immediately play their *Finesse Position* card.
+It is important to note that such a players is "locked in" to the *Bluff* and **must** immediately play their *Finesse Position* card, even if it would be "bad" for the team.
-* For example, in a 4-player game:
+* For example, in a 5-player game:
+  * Bob's hand is completely unclued.
+  * Bob has been previously *Finessed*.
+Even though his hand is unclued, he knows the exact identity and positions of most of his hand:
+    * Blue 1 is on slot 2.
+    * Blue 2 is on slot 3.
-  * Red 1 is played on the stacks.
+    * Red 1 is on slot 4.
-  * Bob knows is currently in the middle of playing into a *Triple Finesse*

-TODO

-It is important to note that usually

-From the perspective of the blind-player, they know that it could be either a *Stacked Finesse* or a *Stacked Bluff*.
-However, just in case it is a *Stacked Bluff*, they  to cover the situation of a *Stacked Bluff*.
-(Otherwise, the *Stacked Bluff* would violate *Good Lie Principle* and someone else on the team would misplay a card.)

-, because the finessed player cannot know that the previous finesse was not layered, and therefore cannot immediately play into the bluff.
-However, when the newly called card cannot possibly be layered into any previous finesse, players should skip ahead and play into the newest finesse.
-This allows players to bluff in this situation.
+  * Thus, Bob's only unknown card is his slot 1 card (his *Finesse Position*).
+  * No cards are played on the green stack.
+  * Alice clues Cathy's green, touching a green 2 as a *Play Clue*.
+  * Bob knows that this could be a *Stacked Finesse* on green 1 or a *Stacked Bluff* on some other card.
+  * Cathy has a safe discard.
+  * Donald is currently *Locked*, with a known red 2 in his hand and three other critical 5's.
+  * Normally, it would be best for the team if Bob played the red 1.
+This would *Unlock* Donald's hand, allowing him to play the red 2.
+  * However, if this is a *Stacked Bluff* and Bob played red 1, then the lie would not resolve immediately and *Good Lie Principle* would be violated.
+  * Thus, Bob has to respect the *Stacked Bluff* possibility and is forced to blind-play his slot 1.

 ### The Certain Finesse Clandestine Exception